 But what does a mom do when the kids start crying, “I’m bored!” every 15 minutes and you feel like you might lose your mind?

-She finds something fun on this list and lets her kids have at it!
+She finds something fun on this list and allows her kids some freedom to go at it!

 If you have very little ones running around and messing up with the bigger kids are doing, try making your toddler a few busy bags like these.

 List of Activities For Kids When You’re Stuck Inside

 1 – Make Slime – Yes, I know this one is probably the most overdone kid’s activity ever.
 But for good reason!
 It will keep your kid occupied for hours both in the making and playing with their newest slime creation.
 Plus, it’s science!
 Here are some great science-focused slime ideas.

 2 – Create an indoor obstacle course – This idea can be really fun and can use just about any supplies you already have on hand.
 Here’s an easy step by step post on creating your own.

 3 – Do activities in a subscription craft box.
 My kids really love KiwiCo and each get crates (activity boxes) shipped to them each month.
 My kids literally scream when they see their delivery and learn a lot working through the activities each month.
 And if you just want to order crates in the cold months, you can pause your subscriptions in the summer months!

 4 – Have a book read aloud session – Read